How do Grants, Loans, and Scholarships Differ?

 Perhaps the only downside is that these aids only provide limited resources, which means not everyone who deserves it may be picked.
 Their biggest advantage, on the other hand, is that financial aid is that they are need-based, and the money is given out for free.

 Another viable option for you to finance your college education is by availing a student loan.
 You have to dive deeper into its definition, though, as it seems to be more complex than it sounds!

 Loans, in their original meaning, would require borrowers to pay back the money borrowed from an institution, government, or private organization.
 Loans differ in the college expenses covered, which may include any or all of the tuition, living expenses, and other fees.

 Federal need-based, federal non-need-based, and state loans are your best options as they usually come with fixed interest rates.
 They also have less stringent rules than private loan companies and offer convenient repayment plans.

 One thing to make sure of is that, before you decide on your loan of choice, assess your capability to pay!
 Can you handle the pressure of repaying everything after or within your college years?
 Balancing out the advantages and disadvantages of this type of aid is fair game.

 Remember that loans expect you to pay your tuition back within a deadline.
 You could get a bad credit score in the future if you ever fail to pay on time.

-Scholarships are offered in a wide variety of sources.
+Scholarships are offered from a wide variety of sources.
 This category of educational aid can be provided by a college or university, nonprofit organizations, private companies and businesses, and even communities.
 It depends on where you apply and which scholarship program you can be eligible for.